-- Activities and toys for children and pets
+- Activities and toys for children

 So, that wraps up our Emergency Go Bag supply recommendations.
 There’s other items you may want to put in two personalize your own Emergency Go Bag.
 Any which way, regardless, it’s imperative to be prepared and be ready.

 Check out our blog RV Tips for Weather Emergencies!

 DISCLOSURE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.